axibase/atsd-use-cases/research/hawaii-prices/README.md

 * In the Hilo series, enter in **alias = s1**.
 In the US series, enter in **alias = s2**.
 For both series enter **display = false**.
 * Create a new series.
 Enter **label = Hilo over US Diesel Surcharges** and **value = value(s1) - value(s2)**.

-At this point your portal should look something like this:
+At this point your portal looks something like this:

 ![Figure 15](./images/Figure15.png)

-Your custom graph should look like this:
+Your custom graph looks like this:

 ![Figure 16](./images/Figure16.png)